-From the architect.
+Text description provided by the architects.
 The Protestant primary school with sports hall in Karlsruhe was completed in April 2013, after building work lasting for a good year.
 The school ensemble is immediately adjacent to residential buildings, an old peoples’ home, technical college, kindergarten and church, and represents a new and important urban building block for north-west Karlsruhe.

 The design emerged from a competition (multiple commissions) and the two-storey primary school was developed on Montessori educational principles.
 The so-called learning building is typical of this: it was built in front of the classrooms in the form of generous, open usage areas.